The Council for Research in Music Education

 The Outstanding Dissertation Award, sponsored by the Council for Research in Music Education, recognizes excellence in research by doctoral students.
 Guidelines for nominating dissertations for the academic year 2022 will be posted on this site in late 2023.

 Call for Nominations

 The Council for Research in Music Education is seeking nominations for the 2022 Outstanding Dissertation Award (ODA), which recognizes excellence in research by doctoral students.

 Nominations for the 2022 ODA are due by November 1, 2023.

 Please direct questions, comments, or concerns regarding the ODA to Music-ODA@illinois.edu.

 Nomination and Review Procedures

-The Council for Research in Music Education invites individuals who have served as research advisors, supervisors, or committee members to nominate dissertations in the field of music education that were defended during the 2020 or 2021 calendar year.
+The Council for Research in Music Education invites individuals who have served as research advisors, supervisors, or committee members to nominate dissertations in the field of music education that were defended during the 2022 calendar year.